Schuylkill and Susquehanna Navigation Company: 18th century

 Funds are still insufficient and the Schuylkill and Susquehanna Navigation company in the close of 1794 makes its final payroll and informs Weston that in the future he is solely an employee of the Delaware and Schuylkill Canal company.
 The company's efforts were futile as no additional funds were secured.
 Finally, in April 1795, the Board authorizes Weston "to sell the company's teams and send the rest to Philadelphia for sale; the company's stock of black powder is to be sent to Norristown for the use of the Delaware & Schuylkill Canal; Weston appoints seven men to take care of the works, which are effectively abandoned and never brought into use."
 In the spring of 1796, the Board orders the disposal of all the bricks Weston had manufactured for construction of the canal's locks effectively terminating the project.

-Support for other canal projects (1795-1796)

 As the navigation company exhausted its funding by early 1795, in May of that year the Board terminated Weston's employment contract with the Schuylkill and Susquehanna Navigation company.
 Weston though was still was obligated to work with the Delaware and Schuylkill Canal company.
 By the spring of 1796, Weston reported that six miles of canal had been completed, three at each side but that due to lack of funds, the work had been terminated.
 The Board for the canal company also terminated Weston's employment contract that spring.
 Weston went on to work with Gen. Phillip Schuyler for Western Inland Lock Navigation Company for 4 years.
-During this period, Benjamin Wright (1770-1842) who was later to become Chief Engineer of the Erie Canal and other projects, worked under Weston.
+During this period, Benjamin Wright (1770-1842) who was later to become chief engineer of the Erie Canal and other projects, worked under Weston.